brrrrrowny/membersonly/README.md

 ### Stage 2: Javascript
 To add simple javascript interaction on navigation bar and form.
 Add dynamic and interactive background (spinning logo) floating content.
-Add instagram section to showcase recent posts. (instagram API) - public account required
+Add instagram section to showcase recent posts. (instagram API) - public account required.
+Add intergrated ticket sale window using eventix API.

 ### Stage 3: Backend
 Build an admin dashboard to view sent data, organised by name.
 A built in reward point system: points added every time a given promotion code is used.
-Implement sms verification (anti-spam measure) on the application form. (can be google recaptcha)
+Implement sms verification (anti-spam measure) on the application form. (can be google recaptcha).

 ## License